A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Appendix B - Design of the attention-based explainable AE model: Additional methods for merging modalities

-{C.\arabic{figure}} {C.\arabic{table}} {C.\arabic{equation}} To merge the two data streams, we also tested some additional architectural concepts.
-These methods however, neither surpassed the baseline accuracy significantly, nor brought clear explanation to the user.
+{B.\arabic{figure}} {B.\arabic{table}} {B.\arabic{equation}} To merge the two data streams, we also tested some additional architectural concepts.
+However, these methods neither significantly surpassed the baseline accuracy nor brought clear explanations to the user.